 Hey there.
 I know, you’re looking for that website with less words which will teach you exactly on how to backup a website manually and transfer it to a new host with PHOTOS.
 Yeah, yeah, I know, other sites are so full of words that aren’t even important.
 I’ve been through multiple tutorials online on google too but I also get tired of reading those unnecessary words so I’ll teach you how to do it in less than 500 words while I document exporting this website.
+In this article, we will teach you how to backup a website manually.

 But before that, you might want to consider backing up your wordpress site with either Duplicator or Backup Buddy.
 If you don’t like either of them since they have multiple errors, well, do this instead.
+So, here’s how to backup a website manually.

 Step 1: Backup Your Files